 The foundation Established in 2007 to support Beaufort County public schools, the Foundation for Educational Excellence supports student innovative learning activities and projects through Innovative Teaching Grants, School Resource Grants and Student Enrichment Grants.

-Twice a year, teachers throughout Beaufort County are encouraged to submit grant applications to the Foundation.
+Each year, teachers throughout Beaufort County are encouraged to submit grant applications to the Foundation.
 Since 2009, the Foundation has awarded over $180,000 in grants to teachers and students ranging from purchasing infrared camera equipment to establishing a butterfly garden.
 Last year, over 10,000 Beaufort County students were directly impacted by the grants awarded throughout the district from pre-kindergarten through twelfth grade.

 The proceeds from the “Jewels & Jeans” event go directly to funding these grants for Beaufort County teachers for innovative projects that are not fully funded through traditional channels.

 At the event, the Foundation also honors a community member who has demonstrated extraordinary dedication, passion and skills that have influenced and inspired local students with the presentation of the “Peggy May Inspiration Award.”
 The award is named for former recipient, the late Peggy May, who served as county and state director of adult literacy, and board chair of the Foundation for Educational Excellence.
 Previous recipients include 2013 American Idol winner Candice Glover and Food Network contestant Orchid Palmeier.
 At this year’s “Jewels & Jeans” event, the Foundation will recognize Dr. Emory Campbell as the recipient of the “Peggy May Inspiration Award.”